eslint/eslint/docs/developer-guide/contributing.md

 One of the great things about open source projects is that anyone can contribute code.
 To help you in that process, there are several things that you should keep in mind.

+## Working on Issues

+If you're going to work on an issue, please add a comment to that issue saying so and indicating when you think you will complete it.
+It will help us to avoid duplication of effort.
+Some examples of good comments are:

+* "I'll take a look at this over the weekend."
+* "I'm going to do this, give me two weeks."
+* "Working on this" (as in, I'm working on it right now)

+If an issue has already been claimed by someone, please do not work on it unless the issue has been reset to not having an owner.

 ## Use Pull Requests

 If you want to submit code, please use a GitHub pull request.
 This is the fastest way for us to evaluate your code and to merge it into the code base.
 Please don't file an issue with snippets of code.
 Doing so means that we need to manually merge the changes in and update any appropriate tests.
 That decreases the likelihood that your code is going to get included in a timely manner.
 Please use pull requests.